ImLunaHey/media-extractor/README.md

 ### Contributing
 Please make sure to add tests for each new endpoint to make sure they're supported.

-You can run the tests with `npm t`
+You can run the tests with `npm run test`